 As already mentioned, space-time discretizations are motivated by applications from optimal control, and also in the context of space-time a-posteriori discretization error estimation.
 These applications require access to the entire approximate solution over the entire time horizon $(0,T)$ of the IBVP.
 Space-time discretizations of discontinuous Galerkin (dG) type also fall in this rubric of time-marching schemes (\cite{PSZ23,SS2000,Thomee2nd}).
 These $hp$-methods leverage \emph{exponential convergence rates} of $hp$-time discretizations typically afforded by the \emph{analytic semigroup} property of the solution operator of the parabolic IBVP.

-Although linear parabolic evolution equations such as \eqref{Einf:PDG} are long known to be well-posed as operator equations in suitable Bochnerian function spaces on the space-time cylinder $Q$ (e.g.\ \cite{DL92,ScStxtWav,ScStxtNSE}), the nonsymmetry and anisotropy of the parabolic operator $\partial_t + \mathcal L_x$, where $\mathcal L_x$ denotes a positive, second-order linear elliptic divergence form differential operator such as $-\Delta_x$ have obstructed development of stable space-time variational discretizations.
+Although linear parabolic evolution equations such as \eqref{Einf:PDG} are long known to be well-posed as operator equations in suitable Bochnerian function spaces on the space-time cylinder $Q$ (e.g.\ \cite{DL92,ScStxtWav,ScStxtNSE}), the nonsymmetry and anisotropy of the parabolic operator $\partial_t + \mathcal L_x$ in \eqref{Einf:PDG} have obstructed development of stable space-time variational discretizations.
 Progress towards stable space-time discretizations has been made in \cite{ScStxtWav}, where the well-posedness of linear, parabolic initial-boundary value problems in $Q$ as a well-posed operator-equation in suitable (in general fractional-order) Bochner--Sobolev spaces in $Q$ has been leveraged in connection with adaptive wavelet methods in $Q$.
 The stability of the continuous parabolic operator $\partial_t + \mathcal L_x$ and Riesz bases in $x$ and in $t$ in the corresponding function spaces were shown in \cite{ScStxtWav} to afford stable, adaptive Galerkin algorithms, with certain optimality properties.
 These properties imply that these algorithms produce finite-parametric approximations of the solution $u$ on $Q$ which converge at (essentially optimal) best $n$-term rates provided by suitable Besov-scale smoothness of solutions $u$ in $Q$.